We are initially seeking Expressions of interest from organisations who are interested in working with our team in the Sandbox.

 - How innovative is the product or service?

 “[…] the application of new knowledge to the production of goods and services; it means improved product quality and enhanced process effectiveness.”

-Although we recognise that a proposed product or service may be achieving an existing goal, we will consider applications where new knowledge is being applied to improve the effectiveness of an existing product or a service.
+Although we recognise that a proposed product or service may be achieving an existing goal, we will consider applications where new knowledge is being applied to improve the effectiveness, or the scaling, of an existing product or a service.

 - Will the product or service provide a potential demonstrable benefit to the public?